Vacation Rental Management Fees in Florida: What Owners Actually Pay

 Direct payment cost

-Approximate direct payment-processing cost, showing how much channel mix changes owner margin.
+Approximate direct payment-processing cost, showing how much booking channels change owner margin.

 $119,923